 Recommended Student Vaccinations

 Both meningococcal disease (meningitis) and measles, mumps and rubella are serious diseases: meningitis can kill and mumps can damage fertility.
 Fortunately both are rare, but they do occur, and they occur more commonly amongst university students.
 It is recommended that you are immunised against these prior to coming to university.
+If you haven’t been vaccinated then the Health Centre will offer you the vaccine (if eligible)

 Measles, Mumps, and Rubella Vaccination